fnamayi/authentication/README.md

 - Registration: Users can register by providing a unique email, username, and password.
 The system will return an error if the email is already taken.

-- Login: Registered users can log in using their credentials.
+- Login: Registered users can log in using their credentials or through Google/GitHub OAuth.
 Upon successful login, a session is created and managed via cookies.

+- OAuth Authentication: Users can sign in with their Google or GitHub accounts.
+The system will create a new user account if one doesn't exist for the OAuth provider and ID.

 - Creating Posts: Logged-in users can create posts and associate them with one or more categories.